CTSRD-CHERI/cheribsd-getting-started/src/morello-install/README.md

 to boot an Arm Morello system, or specify it as an argument to an emulator such as QEMU-CHERI or the Arm Morello FVP.

+*Note that some screen shots in these instructions are from the 24.05 release, and will be updated soon.*

 ## Writing an installer disk image to a USB stick

 If the image file you have downloaded is compressed (i.e., has a `.xz`